Environment Variables Reference

 4. Default values (lowest priority)

-🔧 Core Environment Variables
+🔧 Environment Variables Used Directly by Code

-QDrant Database Connection
+QDrant Database Connection (MCP Server)

 QDRANT_URL